 If we distribute only a fraction of the investment gain rather than all of it, we find small changes in the Gini coefficients, the Pareto index, and the order parameter.
-For example, using the same parameters as in Fig.~\ref{fig0}, $G_{in}$, the Pareto index, and $\phi$ decrease by about $7\%$, and by about $10\%$ for a fraction of $0.3$, while $G_w$ increases by about $4\%$ for a fraction of $0.5$ and $5\%$ for a fraction of 0.3.
-These changes are all indicative of increases in wealth inequality as expected because less wealth is distributed, which is responsible for reducing wealth inequality.
-In contrast, the susceptibility increased from $190$ when distributing all the investment gain to 380 for a distribution fraction of $0.5$ and to 583 for a fraction of $0.3$.
-Large fluctuations in wealth are driven by the investment mechanism and are moderated by the distribution mechanism.
-Thus, by reducing the fraction of the growth from investment, this moderation is reduced leading to an increase in the susceptibility. $G_{\rm in}$ decreases for the same reason it does for increased $\lambda$ or $\FI$ (See Table~\ref{table1} and discussion in Sec.~\ref{results}.)
+For example, using the same parameters as in Fig.~\ref{fig0} and a fraction of $0.3$, $G_{\rm in}$, the Pareto index, and $\phi$ decrease by about $10\%$, and $G_w$ increases by about $5\%$.
+However, the susceptibility increased from $190$ when all the investment gain was distributed to $583$ for the $0.3$ fraction.
+This large increase in the susceptibility is due to the fact that the distribution mechanism tends to reduce fluctuations, which is not reduced as much if only a fraction of the investment gain is distributed.